Skip to content

 Once a game's design is established, it is up to the game programmers to make it come to life.
 They create the source code that runs the product, creating algorithms and technologies to facilitate the concept.

-The selection of programming languages is key, and many companies will invest heavily in providing programmers with the best possible tools to create their products.
+The selection of game programming languages is key, and many companies will invest heavily in providing programmers with the best possible tools to create their products.
 Most games will use multiple languages, with C, C++, and Java being amongst the most popular.

-During the pre-production stage, game programmers will create prototypes to trial the gameplay elements of the game.
+During the pre-production stage, game programmers will create prototypes to test the gameplay elements of the game.
 These early models test the story and mechanics of the product.
 They are a crucial part of the development process, serving to iron out bugs in the early stages of production.

 Game programmers work in collaborative teams alongside game designers and game artists.
 These collaborations work to push the boundaries of each discipline to achieve a production's common goal.
-The creative tension between the limits of technologies, artistic vision, and production constraints power the dynamic innovation that is often the most exciting part of development.
+The creative tension between the limits of technologies, artistic vision, and production constraints powers the dynamic innovation that is often the most exciting part of development.

 Most game programmers will begin their careers as juniors, specializing in one or several areas.
 These can include: